How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 Did you know that cannabidiol (or CBD) may be able to help your dog maintain contentment and feel calm, even through environmental stressors like storms?
 This is because CBD interacts with your dog's cannabinoid receptors!
 These receptors help support the endocannabinoid system, which maintains most mammals' bodily systems.

-It's not difficult to feed CBD to your pet, either!
+It's not difficult to feed your pet CBD, either!
 At HolistaPet, we carry a wide array of CBD pet treats in great flavors.
 These include:

 • Dog Treats